Faurskov1971/omhu/README.md

 # Assignment for Omhu - github API call
-See the solution here: https://faurskov.com/omhu/
+Try my updated solution (version 2) here: https://faurskov.com/omhu/

 Get a list of profiles from github.
-When you text and submit a valid username, you will see it in a list with the users name, company and a link to his homepage or blog.
+- When you text and submit a valid username, you will see it in a list with:
+- - the users name
+- - company
+- - a link to his homepage or blog (if he got one)

 ## step 1 creating the application with Create-react-app, install TypeScript and design the app
 Delete unused code/files.